 If you have suffered avoidable injuries or harm resulting from the misdiagnosis of a condition or mistakes made in your gastroenterology surgery, colonoscopy, sigmoidoscopy, endoscopic retrograde cholangiopancreatography (ERCP) or other procedure you could be entitled to make a gastroenterology compensation claim.

-At Devonshires Claims, our experienced medical negligence solicitors can advise and represent you in a gastroenterology negligence claim.
+At Devonshires Claims, our experienced medical negligence solicitors can advise and represent you in gastroenterology negligence claims.
 We have worked with victims of medical negligence from all parts of England and Wales and will fight tenaciously to obtain justice and compensation for you and your family.

 Examples of Gastroenterology Negligence